-The final slew of fees to be a real estate agent is your license renewal.
-If you wish to renew your real estate license, you will have to enroll in a continuing education course and pay the license renewal fee.
+The final slew of fees to become a real estate agent is your license renewal.
+If you want to renew your real estate license, you’ll have to enroll in a continuing education course and pay the license renewal fee.

 How much does it cost to renew your real estate license?
 In the state of California, it can cost around $317, depending on the continuing education course.

 How often do you have to renew your real estate license?
 Every 4 years you have to renew your license.
 This is because practices change in real estate.
-So, to keep agents current with industry, they must renew their license.
+So, to keep agents current with the industry, they have to take a continuing education course.

 #15.
 Continuing Education Course